giellalt/lang-fit/test-diary.md

 -----------------------------------------------------------------
 ```

-As long as the number of typos is only 11, the table is given as an illustration only.
+The number of typos is only 11 and the table is given as an illustration only.